Off Piste Skiing Guide Quote

 'Skiing on pistes unmarked and ungroomed within resort boundaries that are considered safe by resort management, where ski lifts and emergency services are easily accessible ending back at a ski area lift.
 Not including backcountry or areas marked or prohibited from entry

-You should ensure that you check with the Local Piste Authorities before you venture Off Piste that you are entering designated areas, on no account should you be going Off Piste in prohibited areas.
+You should ensure that you check with the Local Piste Authorities before you venture Off Piste that you are entering designated areas; on no account should you be going into Prohibited Areas.

-Always ski or snowboard in Off Piste areas with one other person, never by yourself.
-Also you should ski or snowboard Off Piste within your own ability.
+Always ski or snowboard in off-piste areas with at least one other person, never by yourself.
+Also, it would be best if you were Skiing or Snowboarding within your ability.

-We do provide cover for Off Piste Skiing without a Guide, outside of Resort Boundaries, but there is still restrictions you should observe, such as Avalanche Warnings and Safety Instructions.
+We cover Off Piste Skiing (without a Guide) outside of Resort Boundaries, but you should still observe restrictions, such as Avalanche Warnings and Safety Instructions.

-While skiing or snowboarding, everyone in a group has their peeps set on "transmit" if there is an Avalanche, those not buried by it turn their peeps to "receive" - they can then receive the signals sent out by their buried companions and by gradually reducing the sensitivity of the receiver track them down under the snow.
+While Skiing or Snowboarding, everyone has their peeps set on "transmit."
+Suppose there is an Avalanche; those not buried by it turn their peeps to "receive".
+In that case, they can then receive the signals sent out by their buried companions and, by gradually reducing the receiver's sensitivity, track them down under the snow.

-Recco Reflectors can be stuck on to your boots or sewn into your clothing.
-But Recco Detectors (as opposed to Reflectors) are specialized and expensive pieces of equipment carried by the rescue services - so the search doesn't start until the rescue personnel arrive on the scene.
+Recco Reflectors can be stuck onto your boots or sewn into your clothing.
+But Recco Detectors (as opposed to Reflectors) are specialised and expensive pieces of equipment carried by the rescue services.
+So, the search doesn't start until the rescue personnel arrive.

-All our policies cover Off Piste as long as you are with a Guide or/and another Insured Adult and are Skiing in Areas designated safe by Resort Management.
+All our policies cover Off Piste as long as you are with a Guide or/and another insured Adult and are Skiing / Snowboarding in Areas designated safe by Resort Management.